ASSOCIATION OF RECORDS MANAGERS AND ADMINISTRATORS

 The President shall chair the New Member of the Year Committee, which is comprised of the three most recent New Members of the Year, receiving input from all board and committee members.

-The Governmental Affairs Committee shall report to the Executive Vice President-President Elect.
+The Governmental Affairs Committee shall report to the Executive Vice President.

-The Audit Committee shall report to the Executive Vice President-President Elect.
+The Audit Committee shall report to the Executive Vice President.

-The Honored Members Award Committee shall report to the Executive Vice President-President Elect.
+The Honored Members Award Committee shall report to the Executive Vice President-.

-The CRM Liaison Committee will report to the Executive Vice President-President Elect.
+The CRM Liaison Committee will report to the Executive Vice President.

 C. Vice President-Secretary: Shall maintain the minutes of the Board meetings and of the annual business meeting and submit them within ten (10) days of said meeting to the Board members for approval; shall maintain, manage and direct the Chapter’s Archives, including all materials related to the history and administration of the Chapter.
 The Vice President-Secretary shall set up a method/ procedure for maintaining the business records and other Chapter memorabilia in an archive according to approved records management principles.

-D. Vice President-Treasurer: Shall maintain the Chapter’s financial affairs according to approved accounting procedures; shall submit a monthly report at the monthly Board meetings itemizing all Chapter revenues and expenditures; shall submit all expenditures to the Board for its approval, if an immediate approval is required between the monthly Board meetings then the President (and the Executive Vice President-President Elect in the President’s absence) may approve; shall collect and deposit all revenues from membership dues, meeting attendance fees, sale of publications, or fees from special events; shall work with the President to create and maintain a budget for the fiscal year.
+D. Vice President-Treasurer: Shall maintain the Chapter’s financial affairs according to approved accounting procedures; shall submit a monthly report at the monthly Board meetings itemizing all Chapter revenues and expenditures; shall submit all expenditures to the Board for its approval, if an immediate approval is required between the monthly Board meetings then the President (and the Executive Vice President- in the President’s absence) may approve; shall collect and deposit all revenues from membership dues, meeting attendance fees, sale of publications, or fees from special events; shall work with the President to create and maintain a budget for the fiscal year; shall complete the Form 990 as required by the Federal Government and submit the chapters financial records to the Audit committee.

 E. Vice President-Membership: Shall promote membership in the local Chapter as well as on the International level; shall monitor the renewal of existing memberships; shall promote attendance at Chapter meetings; shall officially greet new members into the Chapter and at meetings; shall maintain an accurate list of Chapter members and coordinate distribution of the list; shall maintain an accurate database consisting of Chapter membership information, mailing lists, and other information relevant to the administration of the Chapter, and shall maintain and distribute the Chapter Membership Directory; and shall orchestrate the management of the Chapter’s library.

 The Vice President-Membership shall chair a Hospitality Committee.
-The Hospitality Committee shall contact members regarding business and shall serve as the greeting committee for new members.
+The Hospitality Committee shall contact members regarding business and shall serve as the greeting committee for new members, and as the registration desk for chapter events.

 F. Vice President-Professional Development: Shall promote the professional development and education of the Chapter’s membership through programs, seminars and workshops; shall interface with ARMA International’s Association Director of Professional Development; shall collaborate with the VP of Interdisciplinary Relations to provide expanded and appropriate educational sessions for the benefit of the membership; shall serve as Chapter representative to the Regional Conference Program Committee; shall serve as a resource for Chapter members seeking technical publications or information relating to recognized and approved records management policies and procedures.